ceph/ceph/doc/cephadm/install.rst

 users.
 See below for a few options that may be useful for some users, or run ``cephadm bootstrap -h`` to see all available options:

-* Bootstrap writes the files needed to access the new cluster to ``/etc/ceph`` for convenience, so that any Ceph packages installed on the host itself (e.g., to access the command line interface) can easily find them.
+* Bootstrap writes the files needed to access the new cluster to ``/etc/ceph``, so that any Ceph packages installed on the host itself (e.g., to access the command line interface) can easily find them.

   Daemon containers deployed with cephadm, however, do not need ``/etc/ceph`` at all.
 Use the ``--output-dir *<directory>*`` option